AprilKi/DataAnalysisPortfolio/README.md

 # April Ki - Data Analysis Portfolio

 ## About Me
-Hi.
-I'm April and recently completed a Data Analytics program at BCIT(British Columbia Institute of Technology).
+Hello.
+I'm April Ki and recently completed a Data Analytics program at BCIT(British Columbia Institute of Technology).

-I worked as a UX designer for over 8 years.
-Consequently, I'm available to perform, based on my experiences, powerful visualization of Dashboards and analysis of requests for the projects.
+I worked as a UI/UX designer for over 8 years.
+In order to efficiently present information and compose the best user-friendly interface, I analyzed and systematically classified the collected information.
+Consequently, I'm sufficient creating based on my experiences powerful visualization of Dashboards and analysis of requests for the projects.

 ## Projects